changodb/itg-srv/README.md

 Note: our default route is `itg`

 ### Notes
-* May have to add other npm modules via npm install `--save` option
-* The front-end code in this repo is obsolete.
-Please refer to [this repo](https://github.com/changodb/itg-frontend/) for front-end code and [this repo](https://github.com/lewisisgood/itg-packs-db/) for parser code.
+* Please refer to [this repo](https://github.com/changodb/itg-frontend/) for front-end code and [this repo](https://github.com/lewisisgood/itg-packs-db/) for parser code.

 ## Authors